Frequently Asked Questions

 - 1 x Cleaning Pack, including hand soap, antibacterial surface spray, cloths, bin bags and toilet cleaner

-If you are an international student and believe you should have received a quarantine pack, but these items are not in your room when you arrive, please contact email@example.com.
+If you are an international student and believe you should have received a quarantine pack please contact email@example.com.
 When contacting this mailbox please be sure to include your name, student number, residence and room number.

 Am I still able to move in if my area is in local lockdown?